Back to top

 • Electric Utilities - Electric utilities have activities in power generation and/or transmission and distribution (“T&D”).
 Companies meeting the following requirements qualify for the universe.

 • Water Utilities - Water utilities that derive 50% or more of their revenue and/or operating profit from water and/or wastewater activities qualify for the universe.
+Utilities with multiple business units and revenue streams (such as water and electricity), must demonstrate substantial exposure to water and wastewater activities according to Clean Edge.

 • Sustainable Infrastructure Developers & Technology Providers - Sustainable infrastructure developers building and installing systems and facilities for clean electricity, water, energy efficiency, electrification, climate-adaptive agriculture, and low-carbon/zero-energy buildings qualify for the universe.
 Developers must receive a majority (50% or more) of their revenue from one or more of the above sectors, "or," in the case where a constituent has multiple business units and revenue streams, have substantial exposure to clean electricity, water, energy efficiency, electrification, climate-adaptive agriculture, and/or low-carbon/zero-energy buildings according to Clean Edge.